 Cultural fun (day and night)

 On the last Friday of each month, the Canadian Museum of Nature heats up in the evening during their popular Nature Nocturne event.
 The museum transforms into an exciting venue with music, dancing, mingling and engaging activities that are perfect for an outing with friends (for ages 19 and up).
 Or opt to join local company Escape Manor for two adrenaline-pumping escape room mysteries inside the museum (for ages 13 and up).
-Book now as these escape adventures are only available in the evenings from Friday to Sunday until April 30, 2018.
+These escape adventures are only available on select evenings from until February 24, 2019.

 No matter how you choose to warm up indoors during your Ottawa visit, we recommend you embrace winter at its fullest by getting active as well.
 See our Winter Activities page for suggestions!